Forex Pivot Points

-Pivot points is a set of indicators created by floor traders in the commodities markets to ascertain potential turning points, also known as 'pivots'.
+Pivot points is a set of indicators developed by floor traders in the commodities markets to determine potential turning points, also referred to as 'pivots'.
 These points are calculated to determine levels in which the sentiment of the currency trend could change from 'bullish' to 'bearish.'
-Currency traders use these points as markers of support & resistance.
+Currency traders use these points as markers of support and resistance.

 These points are calculated as the average of the high, low & close from the previous session:

-Day traders use the calculated pivot-points to determine the levels of entry, stops & profit taking, by trying to determine where the majority of other forex traders may be doing the same.
+Day traders use the calculated pivot-points to determine the levels of entry, stops & profit taking, by trying to figure out where majority of other traders may be doing the same.

-A pivot-point is a price level of significance in technical analysis of a financial market that is used by traders as a predictive indicator of price movement.
-It's calculated as an average of significant prices (high, low and close) from the performance of a market in the prior trading period.
-If the prices in the following period trades above the central point it's usually evaluated as a bullish sentiment, whereas if price below the central point is seen as bearish.
+A pivot-point is a price level of significance in technical analysis of a financial market that's used by traders as a predictive trading indicator of price movement.
+It's calculated as an average of significant prices (high, low and close) from the performance of a market in the prior period.
+If the market prices in the following period trades above the central point it is usually evaluated as a bullish sentiment, whereas if price below the central point is seen as bearish.

-The central point is used to calculate additional levels of support & resistance, below and above central point, respectively, by either subtracting or adding price differentials calculated from previous trading ranges.
+The central point is used to calculate additional levels of support and resistance, below and above central point, respectively, by either subtracting or adding price differentials calculated from previous ranges.

-A pivot & the associated support and resistance levels are often turning points for the direction of price movement in a market.
+A pivot and the associated support and resistance levels are often turning points for the direction of price movement in a market.

-The central pivot can then be used to calculate the support & resistance zones as follows:
+The central pivot then can be used to calculate the support & resistance levels as follows:

 Resistance 3